Sydney:12/24 22:26:56

 Previous

-U.S. net export sales as of April 2 - Soybean total for two years -USDA weekly
+U.S. net export sales to May 21 - Cotton for the current year -USDA weekly

 Previous

-U.S. net export sales as of April 2 - Corn total for two years -USDA weekly
+U.S. net export sales as of May 21 - Corn for the current year -USDA weekly

 Previous

-U.S. net export sales as of April 2 - cotton for the current year -USDA weekly
+U.S. net export sales as of May 21 - soybeans for the current year -USDA weekly

 Previous